Everything we know about ‘Succession’ season 4: New trailer, release date and plot

 Annabeth Gish, Adam Godley, Eili Harboe and Jóhannes Haukur Jóhannesson join as new cast members.
 The show is helmed by British creator Jesse Armstrong who shall don the director’s hat again.

-Where did season 3 end and is season 4 the last season?
+Where did season 3 end and is the show ending after season 4?

 The plot of Succession season 4 seems to pick the thread from here.
-However, there is no information on whether this is going to be the season finale.
-The series garnered 48 Emmy nominations and bagged 13 wins.
+However, there is no information on whether this is going to be the final season.
+Till now, the series has garnered 48 Emmy nominations and bagged 13 wins.